 The CE spreadsheets are updated from past CUWCC spreadsheets that evaluate the old (pre-2008) BMPs one at a time.
 The past and current methodology is based on the approach developed from worksheets within American Water Works Association (AWWA) Pacific Northwest Section publication, Water Conservation Handbook, 1993 authored by Bill Maddaus and others and recently republished as Water Conservation For Small and Medium Utilities (AWWA, 2010).

 To access the CEA file, please login and use the resource library below.
-Access to the CEA Tool is a member benefit for Full Council Members.
+Access to the CEA Tool is a member benefit for Full Members.

 Decision Support System (DSS) Model

 When seeking a more comprehensive and multi-year program planning tool, use the Decision Support System (DSS) model to help complete your long range water conservation plans.
 The DSS model provides a robust cost effectiveness analysis of existing or new custom conservation programs.
 With more detailed features than the CEA tool, including a water demand forecast, assessment of plumbing code benefits, and more careful consideration of conservation potential, the DSS model provides a higher level of accuracy for long-term conservation measure costs and savings for water utilities.

 Originally created by Maddaus Water Management in 1999 and continually upgraded with new features, the DSS Model was thoroughly tested by the Council in 2006.
 The Model has been used for over 150 agencies nationwide serving water to more than 15 million people.